FRANC: A Lightweight Framework for High-Quality Code Generation: Background

 \subsection{Motivating Example}

 A code generation model can generate multiple (\textit{ranked}) suggestions for a given prompt.
 However, some produced suggestions may contain \textit{quality issues} (\eg security smells)~\cite{siddiq2022empirical}.
-For example, consider that we provide the prompt below (highlighted lines) to GitHub Copilot \cite{copilot}.
-The generated code (lines 6-9) on the first position of GitHub Copilot's rank is \textit{functionally correct} but contains a {\textit{SQL injection vulnerability}}.
-It uses a formatted string to construct the query (line 7).
+For example, consider that we provide the prompt in Listing~\ref{lst:copilotVulnerability} (highlighted lines) to GitHub Copilot \cite{copilot}.
+Although the generated code (lines 8-11) on the first position of GitHub Copilot's rank is \textit{functionally correct}, it contains a {\textit{SQL injection vulnerability}} because it uses a formatted string to construct the query (line 9).